orbeon/orbeon-forms-doc/form-runner/feature/excel-import-export.md

 Orbeon Forms includes, in the generated Excel file, named ranges which match the control names assigned in Form Builder.
 This allows reimporting data in those cells during a subsequent import.

-Excel names do not support all the character supported in Form Runner names.
+Excel names do not support all the characters supported in Form Runner names.
 In addition, Excel has some very specific and poorly documented rules for name ranges for names that look like cell references.
 Such names are modified by Orbeon Forms when needed with an `_` prefix.
 The following shows some modification that are performed by Orbeon Forms:

 | Original Name | Modified Name |
 |---------------|---------------|